Welcome to Marlborough Sounds

-Facts - Your first port of call if arriving from the North Island by ferry is Picton (pop.
-Approx 3600) a town that manages to retain a quaint seaside atmosphere despite the large amount of water traffic.
+Your first port of call if arriving from the North Island by ferry, Picton manages to retain a quaint seaside town atmosphere despite the large amount of water traffic.
 Built around a very sheltered harbour, the town has an attractive seafront dotted with cafés, restaurants and various types of galleries.
-There’s also a floating maritime museum and an aquarium.
+There’s also a maritime museum and an aquarium.
 Local operators can take you cruising, fishing, dolphin watching or sea kayaking.

-Havelock - Greenshell mussel capital of the world, gateway to the Kenepuru and Pelorus Sounds of Marlborough, home of the legendary trophy snapper, and the pathway to the amazing bush clad Nydia Track.
+Greenshell mussel capital of the world, gateway to the Kenepuru and Pelorus Sounds of Marlborough, home of the legendary trophy snapper, and the pathway to the amazing bush clad Nydia Track.
 Havelock is centrally situated between Nelson, Blenheim and Picton – once a thriving goldmining town, nowadays it thrives on goodies from the sea.
-Stop off and experience the famous Mussel Pot (formerly known as Mussel Boys) and check out the giant rooftop mussel display!
 Also arts and crafts, cafes and restaurants are on offer in this tiny seaside town.